tremor-rs/tremor-www-docs/docs/tremor-query/operators.md

 This operator generates a history entry in the event metadata underneath the field provided in the `name` config value.
 Data is pushed to the array as a Striong in the form: `"event: <op>(<event_id>)"`.

 This can be used as a tracepoint of events in a complex pipeline setup.

+This operator manipulates a section of the event metadata.

 **Configuration options**: